Karel van Mander: Haarlem Mannerists

 Karel van Mander was the founder, together with Hubertus Goltzius and Cornelis van Haarlem, of an "academy to study after life".
 It is not entirely clear what this academy did but it is believed it was an informal discussion group which may have organised drawing classes with life models.
 It has also been claimed that the nature of the academy was more of a literary nature.

 He had an important impact on art in the Dutch Republic when in 1585 he showed his friend Hendrick Goltzius drawings by Bartholomeus Spranger.
 Spranger was then the leading artist of Northern Mannerism and was based in Prague as the court artist of emperor Rudolf II.
 These drawings had a galvanising effect on Goltzius whose style was influenced by them.
 Goltzius made engravings of the drawings which were important in disseminating the Mannerist style.
 Van Mander, Goltzius and Cornelis van Haarlem became known as the "Haarlem Mannerists" and artists from other towns joined the movement.
 Their pictorial language was characterised by a strong awareness of style and cultivated elegance.
-They strived for artful ingenuity rather than naturalism.
+They strove for artful ingenuity rather than naturalism.
 They also had a preference for depicting exaggeratedly brawny musclemen, violent drama, wild fantasy and a heightened richness of detail.
 The dissemination of the engravings of Goltzius went hand in hand with the new practice of art theorisation that was new to the 16th century and in which Karel van Mander played an important role.

 He received budding artists in his home for evenings of communal drawing and study of classical mythology.
 After the iconoclasm of the Calvinists, religious themes had gone out of fashion and mythology had become popular.
 However, few painters could afford a trip to Italy such as the one that van Mander had undertaken.
 His purpose was to educate young painters in the proper artistic techniques.
 He was a firm believer in the hierarchy of genres.
 It was his firm belief that only through proper study of existing works it was possible to realize true-to-life historical allegories.

 His own works included mannerist mythological subjects, but also portraits and genre paintings influenced by Pieter Bruegel the Elder, such as the Kermis in the Hermitage Museum.
 Relatively few paintings by him survive.